darkoverlordofdata/bada-bing/readme.md

 ### work in progress

     todo:
-    clean cache so it only keeps the last N days finish gui
+    clean cache so it only keeps the last (1-7) days finish gui

-    Why is CMakeLists.txt empty?
-I use https://github.com/prozum/meson-cmake-wrapper for compatability with VSCode using the CMakeTools extension.

     I'm a complete noob when it comes to the po & debian folders.
 They may be set up wrong.

 ### icon